 How Can I Make Sure My Warehouse is Compliant with OSHA Standards Regarding Aerial Lifts?

-Below are some suggestions for keeping your warehouse compliant with OSHA general warehouse rules and regulations regarding aerial lifts & scissor lifts:
+Below are some suggestions for keeping your warehouse compliant with OSHA general warehouse rules and regulations regarding aerial and scissor lifts:

 General Guidelines for OSHA Warehouse Safety: The Importance of OSHA Warehouse Regulations

 In addition to following the OSHA warehouse safety regulations, there are also some general guidelines you can follow to keep your workplace safe.

 ✓ All facilities must have proper lockout/tagout procedures.

 ✓ Warehouses must be properly

 ✓ Warehouse floors, surfaces, and aisles must be free of debris, clutter, hoses, electrical cords, spills, and other materials that can cause falls, slips, and trips.

 ✓ Guardrails must be provided for exposed or open loading dock doors and other areas that can cause workers to fall 4 ft. or more.

 Keep your workplace safe from warehouse accidents and be compliant with all OSHA guidelines for warehouses with the training courses from CertifyMeOnline.net .